 In this episode the Prosecutors must decide how to charge a driver after a child is killed in a collision, with no evidence that he was drunk or speeding or on his phone.
 Nicky, the mother of the child killed, cannot understand why the driver is not admitting his guilt since his car was on her side of the road.
 Her reaction as the prosecution develops is unexpected and humbling.

 In every serious criminal case, the Crown Prosecution Service must decide who to charge and what to charge them with.
 These crucial decisions lie at the heart of our criminal justice system.
 A charge must not be unfair to the defendant but must reflect the gravity of the offence for the victim.
-If at the end of the process someone is convicted of an offence, the judge sentences within guidelines set according to the charge made by the CPS.
+If at the end of the process someone is convicted of an offence, free cleopatra slot game the judge sentences within guidelines set according to the charge made by the CPS.

 After a series of attacks on banks where an organised criminal gang has been blowing up cash machines to steal money, the prosecutors face the challenge of selecting the right charge for a new type of crime.
 A more conventional bank robbery might be charged as “burglary commercial premises” but that only carries a 10 year maximum term of imprisonment and the prosecutors feel it does not reflect how the gang is endangering the public.